micheilfourie/JS-fCC-Authors-Page/README.md

-js Author Page project. html, css and api provided by freecodecamp
+js Author Page project. html and css provided by freecodecamp